 Primary care doctors: In many cases, your primary care doctor may diagnose and treat your mental illness.
 When necessary, the primary care doctor will refer you to a specialist.

 Holistic and alternative medicine doctors: These doctors are specialists in complementary and alternative medicines, holistic medicine, nutritional medicine, and herbal medicine treatments.
 These doctors may be able to prescribe standard medications but often choose different approaches that may combine natural medicines with mental health therapies such as cognitive behavioral therapy (CBT).
-After these doctors determine appropriate wellness plans or treatments, they may recommend other mental health therapists such as life coaches, psychologists, or psychoanalysts.
+After these doctors determine appropriate wellness plans or treatments, they may recommend other mental health therapists such as life coaches, psychologists, or other kinds of psychotherapists.

-Psychologists: Psychologists are trained to provide professional counseling on psychological and emotional issues.
+Psychologists: Psychologists are usually doctoral-degree professionals (PhD or PsyD) trained to provide professional counseling on psychological and emotional issues.
 They can specialize in areas such as marital counseling, relaxation therapy, stress management, or sex therapy.
-Psychologists are not allowed to prescribe medications.
+Psychologists do not have medical training and therefore are not allowed to prescribe medications except in certain states where they have been given prescribing privileges by the state legislature.

 Psychiatrists: These professionals are medical doctors who specialize in the treatment of mental, emotional, or behavioral problems.
 A psychiatrist can prescribe medications and may establish therapy sessions to treat the patient.